-Fikri Jermadi discovered a new filmmaker in Yudho Aditya, and believes that we must know more of him in this Buzz of the Week.
+Fikri Jermadi discovers a new filmmaker in Yudho Aditya, and believe that we must know more of him in this Buzz of the Week.

 I put a fair amount of thought into many of the titles here.
 Some may well be less suitable than first thought, but it remains true that a good title will always attract attention for the right reasons.
 I believe much of that same reasoning can be applied to the films of Yudho Aditya.